samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Lars T Hansen
 Adobe Systems Technical Report, November 2007

+##### Status report: specifying JavaScript with ML
+David Herman, Cormac Flanagan
+Proceedings of the 2007 workshop on Workshop on ML, Pages 47-52, 2007.

 ##### The design and implementation of Typed Scheme.
 Sam Tobin-Hochstadt and Matthias Felleisen.
 In POPL ’08: Proceedings of the 35th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 395–406.
 ACM Press, 2008